micahhahn/elm-safe-recursion/README.md

 # Safe and elegant recursion in Elm

-This package provides tools to use recursion safely in elm without sacrificing the elegance of recursive calls.
+This package provides tools to use recursion safely in elm without sacrificing the elegance of general recursion.

-This is accomplished by having the user call `runRecursion` passing a function that will run one step of the recursion at a time.

 ## Example